evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 When I joined Dropbox, I was placed on the Growth Platform team.
 Historically engineering-driven, Growth Platform was responsible for building our communication tools—the things we use to email users, send push notifications, and display ads within Dropbox on the web, mobile app, and desktop tray.
 The "platform" part of Growth Platform referred to developer <dfn title="Application Program Interface">APIs</dfn> that other teams at Dropbox used, but the team also maintained a <dfn title="Graphical User Interface">GUI</dfn> that others (mostly "growth" teams) used to create, manage, and send messages without needing to code.

 There were eight engineers and two product managers.
-I was their first designer.
+I would be their first designer.

 (snippet: dropbox/growth-platform)

-At the beginning, I spent most of the time trying to understand what all these tools were, how they were used, why we built them, and why we decided to give everything indecipherable codenames.
-I'll save you some trouble.
+At the beginning, I spent most of my time trying to understand all these tools.
+Why had we built them?
+How were they used?
+Who used them?
+And why had we decided to give everything an indecipherable codename?

 (snippet: dropbox/terms)

+It was during this process of discovering and understanding existing tools that I was introduced to a new one, codenamed Tracks.

 ## Getting started